salvatore77788/project-iteration-3-software/README.md

         + This is a project that contains a simulation of hardware for a self checkout station.
 Written by Dr. Walker.
     + SCS - Software
         + This project contains all the software and gui classes that interacts with the hardware interface.
-        + The class that ties most of the software together is the class named "SelfCheckoutStationSoftware.java"
+        + The class that ties most of the software together is the class named **"SelfCheckoutStationSoftware.java"**
+        + In order to run our Graphical User Interface please run **SelfCheckoutStationSoftwareGUI.java**
         * Our Graphical User Interface implements the following usecases:
             + Scanning Items
+                + RemoveItemPromptGUI
                 + StationItemGUI
                 + RemoveItemGUI
                 + ScanLargeItemGUI
                 + WrongWeightGUI
             + Checkout
+                + SelfCheckoutStationSoftwareGUI
                 + VirtualKeypad
                 + BagsGUI
                 + PersonalBagPromptGUI